N. K. Naik

-Niranjan Krishna Naik (born on 1944) is an Indian aerospace engineer and Professor Emeritus at Indian Institute of Technology Bombay.
+Niranjan Krishna Naik (born 1944) is an Indian aerospace engineer and Professor Emeritus at Indian Institute of Technology Bombay.
 He is known for his research work on thermomechanical behavior of textile composites and ballistic impact, low velocity impact, fatigue and fracture of composites.
 His special interest is also on science and technology of aircraft production.
 Major awards and recognitions conferred to him are: Fellowship of the National Academy of Sciences, India (2004); Fellowship of the Indian National Academy of Engineering (2005); Professor H. H. Mathur Award for "Excellence in Research in Applied Sciences 2006" by IIT Bombay; "Excellence in Aerospace Education Award 2008" by the Aeronautical Society of India; Aerospace Engineering Division Gold Medal of the Institution of Engineers (India) for the year 1992-93 for his research on polymer matrix composites and "Shri Hotchand M. Lala and Shrimati Jamuna H. Lala Excellence in Teaching Award, 2013" by IIT Bombay.

 Biography

-Naik was born in Agragone, Ankola Uttara Kannada, into a Nadavaru family.
+Naik was born in Agragone, Ankola Uttara Kannada.
 With 42 years of experience as a faculty in Aerospace Engineering Department, he has made major contributions to teaching, research and development at IIT Bombay.
 Currently, he is Professor Emeritus.
 He is B. E. in Mechanical Engineering from Engineering College, Gulbarga and M.Tech. and Ph.D. from IIT Bombay.

 The discipline "Polymer Matrix Composites" was evolving and attracting the attention of engineers and scientists about 4 decades ago.
 That was the time when Naik actively involved in composites research at IIT Bombay.
 His main fields of research are: 2D / 3D textile composites; ballistic impact / low velocity impact and fatigue and fracture of composites; high strain rate behavior of materials and hybrid composites.

 For multi-directional and out-of-plane loading cases, textile composites are widely used as high performance structural materials.
 Considering the importance of this subject, many investigations are being carried out to understand the behavior of textile composites under different loading conditions during the last four decades.
 Naik is one of the researchers on this subject and contributed significantly to the textile composites research.

 He has presented analytical methods to the scientific community for elastic and thermal analysis of different 2D / 3D textile composites.
 He has also presented analytical methods for the failure analysis under different loading conditions.
 His other major contributions are the development of new and efficient methods for the analysis of composite structures under low velocity impact, ballistic impact and fatigue loading.